mork-optimization/mork/docs/examples/stepbysteptspexample.md

 ```

 > 💡 _Tip_: is this the first time you have come across record?
 You don't know what you're missing!!
 Record classes, which are a special kind of class, help to model plain data aggregates with less ceremony than normal classes.
 Have a look to the [Java documentation](https://docs.oracle.com/en/java/javase/16/language/records.html) abut record classes.
----

 **⚠️IMPORTANT : after calling the constructor of the instance, i.e., the instance is defined and generated, it MUST BE
 IMMUTABLE.**
----

 Next, lets move on to the `TSPInstanceImporter.java` file.
 This class aims to generate an instance of the problem given
 a text file.
 To this end, we will need to implement the method: `importInstance(BufferedReader reader, String filename)`
 .
-This method receives as input parameters the buffer reader, managed by the framework and filename.
+This method receives as input parameters the buffer reader, managed by the framework, and filename.
 Moreover, it
 returns the constructed instance.
 Considering the file instance structure, we will need to read line by line the file,
 storing the list of coordinates, and distance between each pair of coordinates, and finally, construct the instance.
 The
 resultant class will be the following: